Choosing a Color/Planetary Filter

 The #25A Red filter strongly blocks blue and green wavelengths, resulting in very sharply defined contrast between the blue-tinted cloud formations and the lighter-toned surface features on Jupiter.
 This filter is also quite useful for definition of the Martian polar ice caps and Maria.
 However, because of the reduced light transmission, the #25A can only be used on larger telescopes with over 8" of aperture.
 Try this one on Venus.
 Not only does it reduce the light glare, it really does some interesting things to the clouded Venusian atmosphere.

-The #29 Dark/Deep Red filer functions much like the #25 Red, helping with daylight observation of Mercury and Venus (particularly the Venusian Terminator), the Martian Maria and polar caps, Jovian Belts and for Saturn's clouds.
+The #29 Dark/Deep Red filter functions much like the #25 Red, helping with daylight observation of Mercury and Venus (particularly the Venusian Terminator), the Martian Maria and polar caps, Jovian Belts and for Saturn's clouds.
 It has also been reported to be handy for observing the transits of Jupiter's moons across its disk.
 However, because of the reduced light transmission, the #29 can only be used on larger telescopes with over 8"-10" of aperture.
+See all available deep red filters.

 The #38A Dark Blue Filter is a popular choice for the study of Jupiter's disc because it strongly rejects red and orange wavelengths in the belts, thus enhancing the boundaries between the reddish belts and the adjacent bright zones.
 It is useful for viewing the Great Red Spot.
 The filter works well on Martian surface phenomena like dust storms, and is very useful during the violet clearing and for polar caps.